Information and Communication Technologies and Wireless

 ICT and Wireless Sector Supports

-We have laid a foundation for business success that includes targeted initiatives to support technology companies.
-In addition to the financial incentives, ICT and wireless technology companies benefit from:
+British Columbia has laid a foundation for business success that includes targeted initiatives to support technology companies.
+ICT and wireless technology companies also benefit from:

 - Support for entrepreneurs, small technology businesses, and start-ups through: